gitoldi/PSModule-Base/README.md

 * File - [Prefix.ps1](#prefix)
     * Used by ModuleBuilder.
     * The contents of this file will be put at the beginning of the created <module>.psm1 file containing all functions.
+    * Here you can do some pre-requisite actions for your module. e.g.: Read a configuration file.
 * File - [Suffix.ps1](#suffix)
     * Used by ModuleBuilder.
     * The contents of this file will be put at the end of the created <module>.psm1 file containing all functions.
+    * Here you can do some cleanup or start something after the main part of your module is loaded.
 * File - PSModule-Personal.psd1
     * The manifest file for the module.
 * File - PSModule-Personal-Config.psd1